 The Tunisian Actress, who has been the face of cosmetics giant Garnier in the Middle East since 2009, started her career with the film “Les Silences Du Palais” in 1994.
 She acted in many Tunisian popular movies before moving to Egypt where she consolidated her successful career.

 In 2010 she was officially appointed a WFP Ambassador Against Hunger.
-Since then she has visited several projects worldwide, including school meal programmes in Egypt and the occupied Palestinian territories.
+Since then she has visited several projects worldwide, including School Feeding Programmes in Egypt and the occupied Palestinian territories.

 In September 2012, as fighting continued inside Syria, Hend Sabry travelled to Jordan near the Syrian border to spend time with Syrian refugees in the Zaatari camp.

 She is proud of her involvement with WFP.
 “I am honoured to lend my voice to improve the lives of others.
 Celebrities can do a lot to raise awareness about human suffering around the world,” she says.